cuteday/KiRaRay/README.md

 - Orbit camera controlling.
 - Assimp as scene importer.
-- Diffuse (only) materials and sampling.
+- Diffuse, microfacet and fresnel-blended brdf.
 - Tone mapping and frame accumulating.

 If possible, more features will be added in the future, for example: